RobertsLab/resources/protocols/External_Protocols/OA-titration-updatingSOP.md

 ## 2. pH CALIBRATION

-Rondolino:

-*pH Probe Storage Procedures:*
-- Temporary (No longer than a week) - can stay in the Rondolino in DI water
-- Medium-term (No longer than a month) - move to the pH probe holder on the titrator, close gray cap
-- Long-term (Longer than a month) - move to the pH probe holder on the titrator and place clear cap over the end containing KCl, close gray cap

 1. Place each buffer (Mettler Toledo Technical buffers: 4.01, 7.00, 9.21) in cups and place the cups in positions 1, 2, and 3 respectively
 2. CAREFULLY open the small gray cap on the pH probe, add KCl if needed